-Table 1 summarizes the results obtained in the cluster and discriminant analyses, giving the number of respondents in each cluster or status group and the average scores of those in each cluster on each of the three prestigerelated variables.
-The results indicated that the subjects could be categorized into four distinct groups, with only three respondents too dissimilar to the others on the status-related variables to fall into any cluster.
+One hundred seventy-seven subjects had data on all of the status related variables and were included in the analysis.
+Table 1 summarizes the results obtained in the cluster and discriminant analyses, giving the discriminant functions number of respondents in each cluster or status group and the average scores of those in each cluster on each of the discriminant functions and on the three prestige-related variables.
+The subjects were categorized into four distinct groups, with only three respondents too dissimilar to the others on the status-related variables to fall into any cluster.
 The members of the four groups differed significantly on all of the defining variables, but results of the discriminant analysis indicated that district size and the number of people the respondents supervised were more important distinguishing variables than the respondents' salaries.

-Table 1 About Here
+[Table 1 About Here]